puppetlabs/puppet-docs/source/puppet/4.0/reference/install_pre.markdown

 If you choose the standard agent/master architecture, you'll need to decide which server(s) will act as the Puppet master.

 You should completely install and configure Puppet on any Puppet masters before installing on any agent nodes.
-The master must be running some kind of \*nix; Windows machines can't be masters.
+The master must be running some kind of \*nix.
+Windows machines can't be masters.

 A Puppet master should be a dedicated machine with a fast processor, lots of RAM, and a fast disk.
 It must also be reachable at a reliable hostname.